ljsimpkin/votey/README.md

 # features

+- [ ] Order ideas by votes
+- [ ] Remove undefined idea entry
+- [ ] Add url to room
+- [ ] Position text to the left and keep votes on the right
+- [ ] Add enter key submission for form
+- [ ] Move back and forward independently
+- [ ] Clear text box with enter
 - [x] Deploy!!
 Github pages and Heroku perhaps?
 - [x] Combine drafting and voting onto one page
-- [ ] Add url to room
 - [x] Add QR code to lobby
-- [ ] Add enter key submission for form
-- [ ] Move back and forward independently
-- [ ] Order ideas by votes
 - [x] Fix iphone blue fonts
-- [ ] Remove undefined idea entry
-- [ ] Position text to the left and keep votes on the right

 - [x] Identify when your vote is cast

 - [o] Display people's names in the lobby
-- [ ] Have admin privelages
 - [o] Only view next arrow if admin
 - [o] Ready up to move to the next round
+- [o] Have admin privelages

 # Bugs

-- [ ] When creator clicks on their own idea to remove vote, it removes all the votes
+- [x] When creator clicks on their own idea to remove vote, it removes all the votes
 - [ ] 2 people clicking next at the same time move twice.
 Will be solved with ready up or a one page app.
 - [ ] Double votes when people refresh and rejoin room.
 Readying up and not allowing new joins after would solve this.